 Kosovo defender Mergim Vojvoda became under pressure from Sancho’s cross into the box, as he scored an own goal, taking England 4 goals in front.
 Moans from the away fans filled St Mary’s as Kosovo’s player went down injured in the build-up but it was a clenching moment.

 Another quick England breakout for youngster Jadon Sancho, leaving nothing to chance, he stepped up to the goal to finish the play off, making it a clear 3-1 lead for the Three Lions.
-An impressive move for the 19-year-old, Rashford could potentially be looking over his shoulder, as Sancho begins to show the great young talent in the England squad and has potential to be a regular starter.
+An impressive move for the 19-year-old, Marcus Rashford could potentially be looking over his shoulder, as Sancho begins to show the great young talent in the England squad and has the potential to be a regular starter.

 But the goals didn’t stop there for Sancho as he bagged England yet another goal in the 46th minute.
 This was assisted with yet another great set up by Sterling, who played a great game against Kosovo